insertokname/insertokname/README.md

 [checkout my website for more info](https://insertokname.com/)

-I love rust and nixos
+I enjoy rust, nixos and rev ctfs

 I also know c# and some other stuff